 Hermes et.al (2003), concluded that strong financial sector plays a key role in the economic growth.
-Both development and financial sector is the pre-condition to boost the economic development positively.
+Both development and financial sector is the pre-condition to boost the economic growth positively.
 The study was undertaken over 67 countries in which 37 countries have strong financial system.

 Li and Xiaming (2005), the main aim of the study is to find the effect on FDI on economic growth.
 He used panel data from 84 countries from the year 1970-1995.
-The results that FDI contributes positive impact on economic growth by: human resource capital and efficiently use of technology.
-Eller et.al (2006) collected data from 11 Eastern European countries to find the effect of financial sector FDI on economic growth for the period 1996 to 2003.
-The study pinpoints that FDI effect economic growth.
+By using simple and simultaneous equation techniques, it is clearly shown that there is significantly endogenous relationship between FDI and economic growth.
+FDI contributes positive impact on economic growth by: human resource capital and efficiently use of technology.

-Chowdhury and Mavrotas (2006) The study concluded that there is uni-directional causality in Chile while, directionality causality between GDP and FDI in case of Malaysia and Thailand.
+Chowdhury and Mavrotas (2006), examined three nations' data for the study - Chile, Malaysia and Thailand under the time period of 1969-2000.
+Innovative methodology is used for testing the causality between FDI and growth.
+The study concluded that there is uni-directional causality in Chile while, directionality causality between GDP and FDI in case of Malaysia and Thailand.
 Pournarakis and Axarloglou (2007) collected the data from 1974-1994 to find the actual impact of FDI on economic growth.
 The study explains that its impact varies from sector to sector.
 However, the results indicated the key importance of the specific industries characteristics in evaluating the effects of inflow of FDI on domestic communities.

-Yousaf et.al (2008), measured the monetary blow of FDI in Pakistan.
+Yousaf et.al (2008), considered the financial impact of FDI in Pakistan.
+He examined the impact of FDI on export/import on Pakistan economy.
 Time span for the data was from 1973 to 2002.
-The study concludes that FDI have negative impact with export in short run but has positive impact with export in long-run.
+Co-integration and error correction technique was used and it concludes that FDI have negative impact with export in short run but has positive impact with export in long-run.